conduktor/conduktor-public-charts/charts/console/README.md

 ### Global parameters

+Global Docker image parameters
-**Global Docker image parameters**: Please, note that this will override the image parameters, including dependencies, configured to use the global value.
+Please, note that this will override the image parameters, including dependencies, configured to use the global value Current available global Docker image parameters: imageRegistry, imagePullSecrets and storageClass

 | Name                      | Description                                     | Value |
 | ------------------------- | ----------------------------------------------- | ----- |